 Length weight calculation (window)

-Settings > Weight calculation and then click on or at the drop-down menu Length weight calculation.
+Settings > Weight calculation > next to the drop-down menu Length weight calculation.

 General